Categories: Resource

 The Factors Influencing UK Fuel Prices

 Fuel prices in the United Kingdom have fluctuated wildly over the last couple of years.
 Private drivers and professional haulers alike have suffered from the significant financial knock-on effects of fuel price hikes.
-While most people will have a vague idea of the factors that influence these changes in price, it is worth getting to know them in detail so that plans can be made in advance of any more rises in the cost of petrol and diesel.
-Here are some of the main factors that are influencing the price of fuel in the United Kingdom.
-If your fleet regularly travels through or around the UK, it is important to be aware of the following.
+While most people will have a vague idea of the factors that influence these changes in price, it is worth getting to know them in detail so that plans can be made in advance of any further rises in the cost of petrol and diesel.

 Delays (Or Greed)

-British drivers are paying record prices for fuel at the moment – some of the highest prices since the OPEC crisis of the 1970s bought roads to a standstill.
+British drivers are paying record prices for fuel at the moment – some of the highest prices since the OPEC crisis of the 1970s brought roads to a standstill.
 Interestingly, the price of wholesale petrol is actually lower than it has been for years despite the factors mentioned in this article.
 Why, then, are people still paying more at the pumps?
 Fuel retailers have blamed a delay between the drop in wholesale price and the amount that companies are asked to pay for retail-ready fuels.
 Some commentators, however, have blamed greed on the part of the retailing companies.
 Shell, for instance, has posted record profits this year without seeing any reason to drop average retail prices for petrol and diesel.

 The War In Ukraine